novoalab/EpiNano/test_data/train_models/readme.txt

-'Curlcake' fast5 and/or fastq files used to train the SVM models can be found at https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP174366
+Raw data used to train the SVM models (i.e. m6A-modified and unmodified 'curlcakes') can be found at https://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP174366

-Reference sequences are in cc.fasta
+Reference sequences can be found in cc.fasta

 We provide error and electric signal features extracted with Epinano_Variants and Epinano_Current_Intensity scripts.